 Connect With Us:

-An early peek at each new issue, with descriptions of feature articles, columns, Science Observers and more.
-Every other issue contains links to everything in the latest issue's table of contents.News of book reviews published in American Scientist and around the web, as well as other noteworthy happenings in the world of science books.
+An early peek at each new issue, with descriptions of feature articles, columns, and more.
+Issues contain links to everything in the latest issue's table of contents.News of book reviews published in American Scientist and around the web, as well as other noteworthy happenings in the world of science books.

 To sign up for automatic emails of the American Scientist Update and Scientists' Nightstand issues, create an online profile, then sign up in the My AmSci area.